keegoid-nr/examples/lambda/no-outbound-vpc/README.md

 | 2024-02-02 18:03:45.355 | REPORT RequestId: c390c8be-123e-47cf-bcc3-3f4b9046f55e Duration: 117.73 ms Billed Duration: 118 ms Memory Size: 1024 MB Max Memory Used: 114 MB |
 ```

 This appears to happen pretty often but doesn't impact billed durations.
-When we hit the `Telemetry client error: failed to send data within user defined timeout period: 10s`, it indicates that all retries have failed and we dropped that payload.
-Since it doesn't appear to ever recover, it's a good idea to set a 1 second timeout instead of 10 seconds to fail faster.
-It should be able to retry at least 5 times (200 ms each).
+The send appears to run asynchronously in the runtime environment.
+When we see the `Telemetry client error: failed to send data within user defined timeout period: 10s`, it indicates that all retries have failed and we dropped that payload.
+Since it doesn't appear to ever recover, it's a good idea to set a 1 second timeout instead of 10 seconds in order to fail faster.
+It should be able to retry at least 5 times (200 ms each) within 1 second.

-- See [nr-ext-10s-timeout.log](./log-results/nr-ext-10s-timeout.log) for 10 second timeouts.
+- See [with-outbound-vpc-nr-ext-10s-timeout.log](./log-results/with-outbound-vpc-nr-ext-10s-timeout.log) for 10 second timeouts.
-- See [nr-ext-1s-timeout.log](./log-results/nr-ext-1s-timeout.log) for 1 second timeouts.
+- See [with-outbound-vpc-nr-ext-1s-timeout.log](./log-results/with-outbound-vpc-nr-ext-1s-timeout.log) for 1 second timeouts.

-### Without outbound rule in Security Group
+### Without Outbound Rule in Security Group

 #### 1. NO NR LAYER